defilogist/awesome-solana-airdrops/guides/meteora.md

 ## Duties

 * Lend some assets
-* Create pools of different kind: classic (LST), dynamic or multiple
+* Create pools of different kind: DLMM, classic (LST), dynamic or multiple
+* DLMM pools will be more rewarded
 * Participate to Discord discussions

 ## Risks